Justin Bijlow: 2015–18: Debut

-2018–2021: Battling for playing time
+2018–21: Battling for playing time

 Ahead of the 2018–19 season, Feyenoord head coach Giovanni van Bronckhorst announced that he picked Bijlow as his first-choice goalkeeper ahead of Vermeer.
 Bijlow kept a clean sheet and saved two penalties in the shoot-out as Feyenoord beat PSV on penalties to win the Johan Cruyff Shield on 4 August 2018.
-He made his debut in international competition five days later as Feyenoord lost 4–0 to AS Trenčín in the UEFA Europa League third qualifying round.
+He made his debut in international competition five days later as Feyenoord lost 4–0 to Trenčín in the UEFA Europa League third qualifying round.
 Bijlow signed a new contract at Feyenoord to mid-2023 on 25 October 2018.
 Three days later, he scored an own goal in his first Klassieker against Ajax, resulting in a 3–0 defeat.
 Bijlow suffered a foot injury during Feyenoord's 3–1 defeat against PEC Zwolle on 19 January 2019 and was ruled out for two months.
 He eventually did not make an appearance in the remainder of the season, which Feyenoord finished in third place in the Eredivisie.

 After Bijlow was injured in pre-season, new Feyenoord head coach Jaap Stam picked Vermeer as Feyenoord's first-choice goalkeeper rather than Bijlow for the 2019–20 season.
 After Dick Advocaat replaced Stam as Feyenoord head coach in October 2019, Vermeer remained first-choice goalkeeper.
 Bijlow was unable to replace an injured Vermeer after getting injured himself in November 2019.
 Bijlow was picked as first-choice goalkeeper and was handed squad number 1 after Vermeer left Feyenoord in January 2020.
-The Eredivisie season was suspended in March 2020 and eventually abandoned due to the COVID-19 pandemic with Feyenoord in third place.
+The Eredivisie season was suspended in March 2020 and eventually abandoned due to the COVID-19 pandemic, with Feyenoord in third place.
 The 2020 KNVB Cup final, which Feyenoord qualified for, was cancelled.

 A toe injury kept Bijlow sidelined between November 2020 and January 2021.
 Shortly after recovering, he got a knee injury.
 He battled with Nick Marsman for playing time for the remainder of the season.
 Bijlow was named Eredivisie Player of the Month for his performances in April 2021, having saved 15 out of 16 shots on goal.
 After Feyenoord finished in fifth place in the Eredivisie, the club's worst finish in ten years, Bijlow kept clean sheets against Sparta Rotterdam and FC Utrecht in the European competition play-offs, which Feyenoord won.